 This can reduce the perceived wait times for an anxious patient waiting in a doctor’s office, a patron waiting to be seated at a restaurant, or a bored spouse dragged to the mall.

 Almost every market or industry can use this assortment of content in their digital signage to reduce their audiences’ perceived wait times from amusement parks to religious venues.
 Biblical trivia anyone?

 Show Them Bigger is Better

 So if your consumers are viewing weather, sports, news, and maps on their little smartphone screen, why not keep their heads up by showing it to them on your big HD digital screen.
-Weather apps, sports stats apps, live traffic apps and local news feeds can be rotated in with other digital signage content as a part of your digital signage dynamic content offering.
+As a part of your dynamic content offering, try weather, sports, live traffic, and local news feeds that can be rotated in with other digital signage content.
 Not only are you keeping them engaged with your brand messaging, you are relieving the strain from their eyes.

 Keep Their Heads Up

 A great way to keep their heads up literally is to keep their heads up figuratively.
 And using motivational quotes does not have to be exclusive to corporate offices and churches.